preichenberger/preichenberger.github.io/_posts/2012-10-07-ruby-syntax-highlighting-with-jekyll-and-markdown.md

 syntax highlighting and use Markdown at the same time.
-Jekyll supports syntax highlighting directly through [liquid extensions](https://github.com/mojombo/jekyll/wiki/Liquid-Extensions), but what if we wanted to use markdown instead?
+Jekyll supports syntax highlighting directly through [liquid extensions](https://github.com/mojombo/jekyll/wiki/Liquid-Extensions), but we want to use markdown.
+How can we use both?
 Convert it!

 You''ll first need to install [Pygments](http://pygments.org), a python library that offers syntax highlighting for a number of languages.